-Middle School - capacity of 1000 students: \$83,549,471 Construction cost per student \$83,549
+Middle School - capacity of 1000 students: \$88,979,685

-The estimated cost includes hard and soft expenses for constructing a new elementary school or middle school.
+Construction cost per student \$94,763

+These costs assume a reasonably flat site with access to utilities consistent with an urban/residential area.
 These costs exclude site acquisition.
 The above estimated costs are for the purposes of discussing State eligibility and developer fees, and are not intended for use in developing budgets for specific projects with unique conditions.
+Projections beyond the next 12 months will require a minimum of 6.5% escalation compounded annually.